funnelfiasco/resume/bcotton-resume.md

 *Technical Marketing Manager (June 2016 – September 2017)*

-* Prepare technical marketing content such as blogs, videos, and white papers
+* Prepare technical marketing content such as blog posts, videos, and white papers
 * Manage social media channels and monthly newsletter
 * Present company-relevant content at conferences
 * Work with software engineering team to guide feature development and planning in response to customer needs